Alcaro/Arlib/arlib/sandbox/README.txt

 execve
 ------

-Leaving execve is covered above.
+Leaving execve (initializing the new process) is covered above.
 However, entering it isn't obvious either.

 To start with, execve() takes a filename, which will fail due to chroot.
 Solution: fexecve().